6 Inbound Marketing Testing Methods You Should Be Utilizing

 - Is the page orderly with plenty of white space?

-Experiment with languages and currency via a redirect based on IP address or language option buttons on the page
+- Experiment with languages and currency via a redirect based on IP address or language option buttons on the page.

 Eye Track Testing

-Using methods such as heat maps, gaze plots, and gaze replays researchers can review page layout and adjust for results that show what test subjects eyes are drawn to.
-These tests help answer questions like:
+Using methods such as heat maps, gaze plots, and gaze replays, researchers can review page layout and adjust for results that show what test subjects’ eyes are drawn to.

-Do they understand the layout and software?
+- Do they understand the layout and software?

-What do they look at but not click on?
+- What do they look at but not click on?

-How well do the icons and symbols direct the user?
+- How well do the icons and symbols direct the user?

-What steps are involved in their decision making process?
+- What steps are involved in their decision-making process?

-A website is no longer an electronic version of your brochures.
+A website is not an electronic version of your brochures.
 It is a living, dynamic tool to reach your customers.
-In order to be sure that your inbound marketing is continually delivering the right message to the right customers testing is essential.
+Testing is essential in order to be sure that your inbound marketing is continually delivering the right message to the right customers.
 It is not just making sure that all the features and functions on your website work—it is a constant focus on ensuring that it is absolutely the best presentation of your company that it can be.